lsst-sqre/sqr-037/index.rst

 - Upgrade dependencies, rebuild, and redeploy all services, even those that are not Internet-facing, on a regular schedule to pick up security patches.
   This is less important than Internet-facing services, but will close vulnerabilities that are indirectly exploitable, and also spreads operational load of upgrades out over time.
   This schedule can be less aggressive than the one for Internet-facing services.

-.. _gap-logging-alerting:

-Logging and alerting
-^^^^^^^^^^^^^^^^^^^^

-**Risk: High**

-Logs of privileged actions and unusual events are vital for security incident response, root cause analysis, recovery after an incident, and alerting for suspicious events.
-SQuaRE has only partly consolidated them into a single system, and does not yet have alerts on unexpected activity.

-Ideally, all application and infrastructure logs would be consolidated into a single searchable log store.
-The most vital logs to centralize and make available for alerting are administrative actions, such as manual Argo CD, Helm, and Kubernetes actions by cluster administrators, and security logs from cloud hosting platforms.
-The next most important target is application logs from security-sensitive applications, such as Vault audit logs and Argo CD logs.

-Currently, logs are being ingested by Fluentd from qserv and Kubernetes pods in the LDF prod and int environments and in Roundtable.
-The Roundtable instance is not yet available without port forwarding pending an authentication and authorization strategy.
-Logs from other Kubernetes clusters are not yet ingested.

-Recommendations
-"""""""""""""""

-- Ingest logs from all hosting environments.
-  The best way to do this may be to consolidate environments into Roundtable and the LDF.
-- Make the ELK cluster for Roundtable more accessible and thus easier to use.
-- Ingest AWS and GCP security logs from their native services into this framework.
-- Write alerts for unexpected administrative actions and other signs of compromise.
-  One possible alerting strategy is to route unexpected events to a Slack bot that will query the person who supposedly took that action for confirmation that they indeed took that action, with two-factor authentication confirmation.
-  If this is done only for discouraged paths for admin actions, such as direct Kubernetes commands instead of using Argo CD, it doubles as encouragement to use the standard configuration management system.

 .. _gap-scattered: